The Plan (video game)

-The Plan is a stealth action game which was developed by French studio Eko System, produced by Monte Cristo Multimedia, and published by Crave Entertainment and Ghostlight Ltd. The game was released for PlayStation 2 and Microsoft Windows on March 31, 2006, in Europe and on April 23, 2007, for the United States.
-Designed as a budget-title by Crave, the game initially sold for just $15.
+The Plan is a stealth action game developed by French studio Eko Software.
+The game was released in Europe for Microsoft Windows and PlayStation 2 in March 2006 and exclusively for PlayStation 2 in April 2007 in North America.

 Plot

 Professional thieves Robert Taylor, Alan Siegel, and Stephen Foster are hired by the mafia to steal two Rembrandt paintings from a museum in exchange for an extremely valuable diamond.
 Foster brings his girlfriend, Valerie Carrera, along on the job.
 The team is able to get one of the paintings out, but the alarm is tripped in the process.
 Foster immediately flees in the getaway van with a shocked Valerie and the stolen painting, leaving Robert on the side of the road and Alan trapped inside the museum as the police close in.
 Robert manages to escape, but Alan is arrested.

 Five years later, Robert visits Alan in prison and tells him about a plan to ruin Foster in revenge for abandoning them.
 Assisted by Valerie, Robert breaks Alan out of prison to join them on the job.
 The mafia refused to pay Foster for only one painting, and he has remained beholden to them until he delivers the second Rembrandt, currently housed in the Prague Museum of Art.
 Robert plans to steal the painting first, leaving Foster at the mercy of his employers.
 Robert, Alan, and Valerie board a luxury train in Prague, on which Foster is meeting his mafia contact to discuss the plan to rob the museum.
 The team copies Foster's intelligence on the museum and replaces the mafia's diamond with a fake.
 They are then forced to make a quick escape when Interpol agents board the train looking for Alan.